 16a-3-306.
-A consumer may not authorize any person to confess judgment on a claim arising out of a consumer credit transaction.
-An authorization in violation of this section is void.
+No consumer or any other person acting on the consumer's behalf may authorize any person to confess judgment on a claim arising out of a consumer credit transaction.
+An authorization in violation of this section shall be void.

 KANSAS COMMENT, 2010